Tag Archives: Park

 Official in BCCanada

-This is the second oldest provincial park in British Columbia, established in 1913, and one of the seven national and provincial parks that together comprise the 26,583 sq. km World Heritage Site known as Canadian Rocky Mountain Parks.
+(Strathcona was established in 1911).
+It’s one of the seven national and provincial parks that together comprise the 26,583 square km World Heritage Site known as Canadian Rocky Mountain Parks.

 The post office at Mount Robson station was open from 1923 to 1955.